Ada Brown (judge): Criminal law practice

 Brown began her career practicing criminal law.
 She served as a trial prosecutor at the Dallas County District Attorney's Office, where she tried over 100 jury trials to verdict as lead prosecutor.
 During this time, she became a felony trial prosecutor and prosecuted murders, rapes, kidnappings, and other felony crimes.
-She was known for taking on complex and controversial cases.
+She was known for taking on complex, technical cases.
 She specialized in prosecuting felony internet crimes against children.
 In 2005, Brown was one of 2.5% of attorneys under 40 selected by Super Lawyers magazine as a Rising Star in criminal prosecution.
 Brown left the Dallas County District Attorney’s office to become a district court judge.

 Civil law practice

-After leaving the trial bench, Brown practiced as a civil litigator at McKool Smith in Dallas, Texas, where her practice focused on high-stakes commercial litigation and complex patent infringement matters.
+After leaving the trial bench, Brown practiced as a civil litigator at McKool Smith in Dallas, Texas, where her practice focused on commercial litigation and patent infringement matters.
+She was an attorney in cases involving million dollar judgments.